oneHamidreza/Meow-Framework-MVVM/Docs/ReadME_Extensions_Date.md

 }
 ```

-Use `Context?.dateFormatSimple(calendar)` to have a Date String.
+Use `Context?.dateFormatSimple(calendar)` to have a Date String with `Simple Format`.
 See this example :

 ```kotlin
 val calendar = Calendar().apply{